 I am currently offering online, private lessons only, on Skype or Zoom.
 Private lessons are one hour long and appropriate for all ages.
 Cost is $75.
 (Discount packages of 10 and 20 lessons are available.)
-Zelle, Venmo and PayPal are accepted (for Payment page, please click HERE).
+Zelle and Venmo are accepted (for Payment page, please click HERE).
 You can reach me at email@example.com.

 The Alexander Technique manages mild to chronic muscle tension, mild to chronic pain, injuries, musculo-skeletal conditions, nervous habits, spinal syndromes, neurological and joint disorders, arthritis, fatigue, poor posture, shallow breathing, repetitive strain injuries (particularly carpal tunnel syndrome), TMJ, fibromyalgia, auto-immune diseases, emotional stress, anxiety and depression.